Inland Marine Insurance

 What Is Inland Marine Insurance?

-Example: An inland marine policy will cover your property if it is stolen from a job site or your van is broken into and tools and other equipment are stolen.
-It is important to realize that your BOP or Commercial auto policy will not cover these types of losses in most cases
+Example: An inland marine policy will cover your property if it is stolen from a job site; or if your van is broken into and tools and other equipment are stolen.
+In most cases, it is essential to realize that your BOP or Commercial auto policy will not cover these types of losses.

 How Much Does Inland Marine Insurance Cost?

-The cost of Inland Marine Insurance is dependent upon the value of the property being covered.
+The cost of Commercial Inland Marine Insurance depends upon the value of the covered property.